different bedrock shapes different topography, and helps define the physiographic regions of Virginia

 number/magnitude of earthquakes on east vs. west coasts

 Virginia wasn't always where it is today.
 Plate tectonics theory says we're moving west towards Japan at perhaps one inch (2.3cm or 23mm) per year.
 Different parts of North America are moving at different rates, and in slightly different directions.
-According to the UNAVACO Plate Motion Calculator, the Fairfax campus of George Mason University is moving at 14.49mm/year (1.5cm/year), heading north at 1.68mm/year and west at 14.39mm/year.1
+According to the UNAVACO Plate Motion Calculator, the Fairfax campus of George Mason University is moving at 14.49mm/year (1.5cm/year or 0.6 inches/year).
+The campus is heading north at 1.68mm/year and west at 14.39mm/year.1

 Measured in English units, one inch per year is almost a foot per decade, or roughly three yards each century.
-Since the Godspeed, Discovery, and Susan Constant first arrived in 1607, Jamestown has moved about 10 yards westward with continental drift - the length of a first down in an American football game.
+Since the Godspeed, Discovery, and Susan Constant first arrived in 1607, Jamestown has moved over 10 yards westward with continental drift - more than the length of a first down in an American football game.

-Since the first immigrants from Asia walked into Virginia (or maybe they rowed/sailed from southwestern France?) about 12-18,000 years ago, Virginia has drifted about the length of a football field.
-In the last million years, Virginia has moved 15 miles to the west through continental drift.
+Since the first immigrants from Asia walked into Virginia about 20,000 years ago, Virginia has drifted west from the Mid-Atlantic Ridge about the length of three football fields.
+In the last million years, Virginia has drifted 15-20 miles to the west as lava has flowed up at the Mid-Atlantic Ridge.
+The entire Atlantic Ocean between North America and Europe, with two plates drifting away from each other, has widened by 30-40 miles in the last million years.2

 Source: NOAA's National Geophysical Data Center (NGDC) - ETOPO1 1 Arc-Minute Global Relief Model: